BrandedNomad/MyFlashCards/README.md

 # My Flash Cards
 **My Flash Cards** is a mobile flash card application for Android devices.
 Now you can study anywhere, anytime.
+This application have been tested on Android 10 devices, but should work on newer platforms like Android 11.

 ## Getting started